Is Scheana Marie Ready To Work At Lisa Vanderpump’s New Las Vegas Restaurant?

-Scheana Marie lived in Las Vegas for several months between 2017 and 2018 but is she ready to move back to Sin City and embark on a new job at Lisa Vanderpump’s newest restaurant, the Vanderpump Cocktail Garden?
+Scheana Marie lived in Las Vegas for several months between 2017 and 2018 but is she ready to move back to Sin City and embark on a new job at Lisa Vanderpump’s newest restaurant, the Vanderpump Cocktail Garden.

 During an appearance on Watch What Happens Live with Andy Cohen earlier this week, the Vanderpump Rules star addressed the possibility of moving from her current home in Marina Del Ray, California to Las Vegas, where she would help Lisa at the Caesar’s Palace location.